Young Dutch Sam: Victories over Harry Jones, and Tom "Gypsey" Cooper

-Young Dutch Sam fought Harry Jones (The 'Sailor Boy') on Tuesday 18th October 1825.
+Young Dutch Sam fought Harry Jones (The 'Sailor Boy') on Tuesday 18 October 1825.
 The fight took place at Shere Mere on the borders of Bedfordshire.
 Jones appeared more muscular and likely stronger, though Sam was noticeably the taller of the two competitors.
 The match was fought in the rain, and the well known bare-knuckle boxer Dick Curtis was Young Dutch Sam's second.
 In the tenth round Jones caught Sam around the neck and threw him to the ground.
-This tactic, known as fibbing, would be illegal using today's Marquess of Queensbury rules.
+This tactic, known as fibbing, would be illegal using today's Marquess of Queensberry rules.
 The last blow in the 18th round was a right to the jaw, which ended the match in 53 minutes, as Jones did not wish to continue when his seconds attempted to lift him.
 The reporter for London's Morning Chronicle wrote that Jones showed less aggression in the final rounds, where Young Dutch Sam took the lead in the fighting.
 Tellingly, Jones was frequently down which ended rounds thirteen through fifteen.
 The purse was set for £25 a side, a considerable sum for an early career match.

 In a bout with Tom "Gypsey" Cooper in Gravesend in Essex close to the Thames on 25 April 1826, Sam was a clear winner.
 The number of rounds in this fight seems to be recorded differently in different sources.
 Pugilistica gives the full fight report and indicates that Young Dutch Sam won in 9 rounds (although other sources say 5, 15 or 18 rounds).
 Sam was the favorite in the betting at 2–1, for a purse of £30 a side.
 Gypsey Cooper was the brother of Jack Cooper who attended him at the match.
 Sam took a clear lead, landing a right and left to Gypsey's mouth in the first that floored him, and floored Cooper again with a right and left at the end of the third.
 In the sixth, Sam showed his ability to rush away from the blows of his opponents, as he had in earlier rounds.
 Late in the fight Sam dominated, badly punishing his opponent.
 Sam's habit of drawing his man to him, and then taking advantage of the closeness to punch with accuracy echoed the scientific boxing style of his primary mentor Dick Curtis.
 Gypsey Cooper, though a stouter and somewhat more muscular opponent, left his head unguarded during his mad rushes which gave Young Dutch Sam the opportunity to frequently connect with blows to this vital spot.